CorviusPress/FreeDriver-Backup-and-Recovery/README.md

 ---

-## How to Using FreeDriver Revovery for Backup :
+## How to use FreeDriver for Backup :

 </div>